sanithps98/Tokyo-Olympics-Data-Analytics/README.md

 You can also use PowerBI to generate your analysis reports.
  <img src="Images/synapse_analytics_report.png">

-Refer to the SQL scripts used for data analysis
+• Refer to the SQL scripts used for data analysis.
 [Tokyo Olympics SQL script.sql](https://github.com/sanithps98/tokyo-olympic-azure-data-engineering-project/blob/main/Tokyo%20Olympics%20SQL%20script.sql)